ThomasNicosanti/thomasnicosanti.github.io/index.markdown

 layout: home
 ---

+<h1>About me</h1>
 <div>
     <img src="profilePic.JPG"
         align="right"
         width="360"
         height="240"
         style="float">
-  <p>I'm a second year Ph.D student in Geometry and Mathematical Physics at SISSA (Trieste).<br>
+  <p>I'm a second year PhD student in Geometry and Mathematical Physics at SISSA (Trieste).<br>
-  I've just started working on my Ph.D project about Abelian Topological Theories and their relation with Algebraic Topology, under the supervision of Pavel Putrov.
+  I've just started working on my PhD project about Abelian Topological Theories and their relation with Algebraic Topology, under the supervision of Pavel Putrov.
   </p>

   <p>This site is still a W.I.P.</p>